This page looks best with JavaScript enabled

 · 🎃 kr0m

-As important as programming new features is ensuring that nothing is broken with each change; fortunately, Go includes everything necessary to run tests quickly and conveniently.
+Just as important as programming new features is ensuring that nothing breaks with each change.
+Fortunately, Go includes everything necessary to run tests quickly and conveniently.

-If you’re new to the world of Go, I recommend the following previous articles:
+If you are new to the world of Go, I recommend the following previous articles:

-To achieve reproducible builds, Go recommends using similar versions of Go.
-To do this, we can either manually generate the go.mod file or initialize a module, and Go will generate it for us:
+To achieve a reproducible build, Go recommends using similar versions of Go.
+For this, we can generate the go.mod file manually or initialize a module to have Go generate it for us:

 mkdir go_testing